 , Kashmir and Delhi

 .
 It is however synthetic or 'tested' zari embroidery.
 Metal ingots are melted and pressed through perforated steel sheets, to be converted into wires.
 They are then hammered to the required thinness.
-Plain wire is called Badla, and when wound round a thread, it is called Kasav.
+Plain wire is called Badla, and round one is called Kasav.
 Smaller spangles are called Sitara, and tiny dots made of Badla are called Mukaish.

 Akin to Applique